yipanglin/PHBS_TQFML/Project/README.md

 # PHBS_TQFML - Final Project

 # Topics
-"Who will be the MVP candidates in NBA this season?"
+"What kind of player will be voted as the MVP in NBA this season?"

 # Reason
 1. a big fan of NBA